Home sellers can get discouraged if they have their home on the market for a long time and have yet to get a single

 If you can afford to wait, selling in spring might bring an offer because spring months bring more buyers into the marketplace.
 But, if every other home is better than yours, waiting until spring will not help.

 Consider a New Mortgage

 Before you decide to borrow more money through a refinance of your existing loan or by taking out a second mortgage, first meet with a trusted advisor to discuss your financial situation.
 Don't talk with any real estate professional who has a vested interest in your affairs.
 Speak with a tax accountant or your real estate lawyer.

 Rent Your Home Instead

 Some home sellers have no choice.
 For a variety of reasons, from job promotions to family-related matters, a home seller might be forced to relocate to a new area and leave an existing home behind.

 Even if you can't receive enough rent to cover your mortgage payments, paying a small amount of negative cash flow every month might be easier on your wallet than forking over thousands of dollars for a vacant house.

 Here are a few tips about renting:

 Be aware that many homeowner insurance policies do not cover a vacant house for more than 30 days; however, you may want to talk with your insurance agent about changing the policy to insure only the structure without contents.

-If you aren't restricted from renting your residence, it's a good idea to hire a reputable real estate management company to screen tenants and hire tradespeople if repairs become necessary.
-You don't want midnight calls from tenants if a toilet leak.
+If you aren't restricted from renting your residence, it's a good idea to hire a reputable real estate management company that will screen tenants and hire tradespeople if repairs become necessary.
+After all, you don't want midnight calls from tenants if a toilet leaks.

 Consider a Short Sale